 Zemer Peled examines beauty and brutality in the natural world in works formed of thousands of hand crafted ceramic shards constructed into sculptures and installations.

-Need to Know: The Tate Britain has just announced it will mount the most extensive retrospective in 30 years on David Hockney’s work in 2017, the year of the artist’s 80th birthday.
+NOTE: Here is the link to the actual exhibition in 2017 (this post was just an announcement of the event to come) The Tate Britain has just announced it will mount the most extensive retrospective in 30 years on David Hockney’s work in 2017, the year of the […]

 This brilliant exhibit flows from photographer Thomas Kiefer’s decade as a part-time janitor at a U.S. Customs and Border Patrol Facility in Arizona.
 Disturbed by the volume of discarded food, clothing and belongings of migrants and smugglers – some after seizure by immigration and customs, the rest simply […]